AI-powered Molecular Modeling

 Paper Presentations

-The paper presenters should upload the presentation slides to Canvas no later than 24 hours before their paper presentations.
-The remaining students should write a short peer-review on the upcoming papers to be presented and submit their report to EasyChair no later than 24 hours before the paper presentations.
+Here is a suggested outline for the presentation: The paper presenters should upload the presentation slides to Canvas no later than 24 hours before their paper presentations.

-The final project report should describe the project outcomes in a self-contained manner.
-Your final project report is required to be between 7 - 8 pages by using the NeurIPS LaTex template, to be submitted electronically via Canvas and concurrently uploaded to EasyChair.
+The final project report, due on December 10, should describe the project outcomes in a self-contained manner, structured around producing a workshop paper that would appear at a machine learning conference, e.g. MLSB at NeurIPS.
+The goal of this project is to help you think creatively and critically about possible research directions in the field and get hands-on experience.
+The project must be done individually in this semester (i.e., no double counting).
+Your final project report is required to be between 7 - 8 pages by using the NeurIPS style files, to be submitted electronically via Canvas.
 Please use this template so we can fairly judge all student projects without worrying about altered font sizes, margins, etc. The submitted PDF may link to supplementary materials including but not limited to code, open access software package via GitHub, project webpage, videos, and other supplementary material.

 Policies